InspiringLifeDesign/InspiringLifeDesign.github.io/treatme.md

 </form>

 ### Amazon Wishlist
-I also have a wishlist at Amazon (pretty much everything on this list will help me advance the website or YouTube channel):
+I also have a wishlist at Amazon, pretty much everything on this list will help me advance the website or YouTube channel:

 <a href="https://www.amazon.co.uk/hz/wishlist/dl/invite/h4Tz7RM" target="_blank"><img src='/i/Buttons/amazon-wishlist-button.png' alt='Amazon wishlist button' /></a>